Lightly flavoured with lemon and topped with candied lemon slices, this classic English Madeira Cake is the easiest dessert you will ever make.

 This Madeira Cake is perfect for afternoon tea.
 Or breakfast, I don’t judge.

 It’s simple and delicious.
 Really, is there anything better than that??
-I recommend microwaving pieces for about 20 seconds before eating for that fresh out of the oven taste.
+I recommend microwaving pieces for about 20 seconds before eating for that fresh-out-of-the-oven taste.
 I’ll be making this one again for sure!

 Looking for more Lemon recipes?